fralau/mkdocs-macros-plugin/webdoc/docs/index.md

 !!!
 Tip "A mini-framework"
     Mkdocs-Macros is more than a "plugin".
-It is a **mini-framework** developped with one goal in mind:
+It is a **mini-framework** developed with one goal in mind:

     **To enhance mkdocs with the macro and automation capabilities available to a [wiki engine](https://wiki.c2.com/?WikiEngine).** [^6]